 For a content analysis, we first determined categories for the articles.
-From our overview of all selected articles, five categories were identified for analysis: Winter Sonata appeared to have influence in the area of (1) spurring business, (2) spurring fan groups, (3) influencing the geo-political relationship between Korea and Japan, (4)

-Japanese culture, and (5) evoking memories of historical ties between Japan and Korea, and suggesting alternative readings of the troubled history.
-Two individuals were trained extensively by the authors for coding the newspaper context.
-In order to ensure that each coder achieved a satisfactory level of understanding and agreement, 10% of the sample transcripts (67 articles) were selected and used to establish a respectable inter-coder reliability (Lacy & Riffe, 1996).
-Reliability between two coders was determined by Cohen's kappa (Cohen, 1960).
-If Kappa values are greater than .75, it indicates excellent agreement beyond chance, whereas if the values are less than .40, it represents poor agreement (Fleiss, 1981).
-For this study, inter-coder reliability was high (kappa = .93).
+From our overview of all selected articles, five categories were identified for analysis: Winter Sonata appeared to have influence in the area of (1) initiating business, (2) initiating fan groups, (3) affecting the geopolitical relationship between Korea and Japan, (4) affecting Japanese culture and (5) evoking memories of historical ties between Japan and Korea, and suggesting alternative readings of the troubled history.
+Two individuals were trained extensively by the authors for coding the newspaper content.
+In order to ensure that each coder achieved a satisfactory level of understanding and agreement, 10 percent of the sample transcripts (67 articles) were selected and used to establish intercoder reliability (Lacy and Riffe, 1996).
+Reliability between the two coders was determined by Cohen's kappa (Cohen, 1960).
+If kappa values are greater than .75, it indicates excellent agreement beyond chance, whereas if the values are lower than .40, it represents poor agreement (Fleiss, 1981).
+For this study, intercoder reliability was high (kappa = .93).

-The result of this content analysis presented that 179 articles focused on Winter Sonata's influence on Japanese culture (26.8%); 154 articles on fan groups (23.0%); 62 articles on economic/business effects of Winter Sonata (9.3%); 48 articles on the political relationship between Japan and Korea (7.2%); and 38 articles on a reconsideration of the history between Japan and Korea (5.7%).
-Among the selected articles, 420 articles specifically mentioned Hanryu in their content.
-Interestingly, this study found that most articles in the fan group category reported Winter Sonata's influence on a particular group of people, middle-aged women.
+The results of this content analysis revealed that 179 articles focused on Winter Sonata's influence on Japanese culture (26.8 percent); 154 articles on fan groups (23.0 percent); 62 articles on economic/business effects of Winter Sonata (9.3 percent); 48 articles on the political relationship between Japan and Korea (7.2 percent); and 38 articles on a reconsideration of the history between Japan and Korea (5.7 percent).
+Among the articles selected, 420 articles specifically mentioned the Hanryu in their content.
+Interestingly, this study found that most articles in the fan group category reported Winter Sonata's influence on a particular group of people, middleaged women.

-Relevant to a purpose of this study, which is investigation of media effect on audience behavior, articles detailing economic/business effects of the show dealt mainly with Japanese consumers' buying products related to Winter Sonata, including spending money on trips to Korea, and new businesses related to the products of Winter Sonata memorabilia in Japan.
+Relevant to the purpose of this study, which is the investigation of media effects on audience behavior, articles detailing the economic/business effects of the show dealt mainly with Japanese consumers' buying products related to Winter Sonata, including spending money on trips to Korea and new businesses related to Winter Sonata merchandise in Japan.
 Even though this study found that middle-aged women were the biggest fan group, articles dealing with economic/business issues reported the new consumer behavior as a nationwide phenomenon across all age groups.

 To better understand the reasons for Winter Sonata's popularity among Japanese people, we further examined the articles that described Winter Sonata's fan groups.

-Articles that described the drama itself and people's response to the show contained two main themes: (1) the significance of the story as a "pure (non-sexual, but platonic) love" story, "a story that does not exist in Japan any more," and a tale of "lost love," and (2) the lead actor's (Bae Yong-Joon) image that was constructed by the narrative of the drama as "charmingly old-fashioned," "caring," and "devoted."
+Articles that described the drama itself and people's response to the show contained two main themes: (1) the significance of the story as a 'pure (non-sexual, but platonic) love' story, 'a story that does not exist in Japan anymore', and a tale of 'lost love'; and (2) the lead actor's (Bae Yong-Joon) image that was constructed by the narrative of the drama as 'charmingly old-fashioned', 'caring' and 'devoted'.
 This finding strongly suggested that the drama's narrative was the root of Winter Sonata's popularity in Japan.
-Even though many articles reported the popularity of the main actor in Japan, his popularity appeared to be associated with his image constructed in the drama's narrative showing his pure love and devotion.
+Even though many articles reported the popularity of the main actor in Japan, his popularity appeared to be associated with his personna constructed in the drama's narrative showing his aptitude for pure love and devotion.